 Laser dentistry in Brooklyn is becoming more and more prevalent for obvious reasons.
-When performing gum surgery and oral surgery procedures, which are very commonly performed by Dr. Shahin at 1st Impression Dental, gingival incisions and flaps are unavoidable.
+When performing gum surgery and oral surgery procedures, which are very commonly performed by Dr. Shahin at Brooklyn Dental, gingival incisions and flaps are unavoidable.
 An incision made by laser is preferred over traditional incisions made by a scalpel for multiple reasons,

 1. Gum tissue removal by laser is less invasive and the damage to the adjacent tissues is lower than with blades or a handpiece (dental drill).